 Woods represents an accounting firm that was faced with a claim by a trust for $55 million in damages resulting from the bankruptcy of a holding company of which the trust was the sole shareholder.
 The holding company controlled a group of corporations which had themselves become bankrupt following tax assessments.
 Our client had provided professional services to the group; it audited the financial statements of the corporations and prepared the financial statements of the trust on a review engagement basis.
 In its lawsuit, the trust alleged that our client had failed to meet its professional obligations to the trust—notably a duty to advise—in connection with the services rendered to the corporations.
 Our client made a motion to dismiss the lawsuit on the grounds that the trust lacked the necessary legal interest.

 In a majority decision written by Justice Rowe (Justice Côté being the lone dissenter), the Supreme Court confirmed that the lower courts had committed no error in dismissing the trust’s claim.
 The court noted that it is incumbent upon the plaintiff to establish a sufficient legal interest, which generally must be personal and direct.
-Moreover, in Quebec civil law as in Canadian corporate law, shareholders have direct right of action in respect of faults committed against the corporation.
+Moreover, in Quebec civil law as in Canadian corporate law, shareholders do not have a direct right of action in respect of faults committed against the corporation.
 Although the Supreme Court recognized in Houle c Banque Canadienne Nationale, 3 S.C.R.
 122 that shareholders may have a recourse for wrongs committed in relation to the corporation, the Supreme Court has clearly reaffirmed in Brunette that the shareholder must suffer a direct prejudice distinct from that suffered by the corporation, in relation to a distinct obligation.
 In Brunette, the appellants could not demonstrate that the trust’s cause of action, and damages, were distinct from those of the corporation.

 This decision of the Supreme Court is important in that it protects professionals from indeterminate liability when providing services to a corporate group, clarifying the state of the law in Quebec.
 The decision in Brunette, which clarifies the principles in Houle, is also in line with the common law decision in Deloitte & Touche v Livent Inc. (Receiver of), 2017 SCC 63 which also deals with the interests of shareholders and the professional liability of accountants.
 The Brunette decision is therefore of interest to Canadian corporate law generally.